 The authority to approve overtime compensation rests with a line manager appointed at Peromnes P7 or higher.
-Overtime should be approved prior to the work taking place.
+Overtime should be approved per paragraph 5.3 by an Executive Leadership Group (ELG) member before the work occurs as per Delegation of Authority.
+The direct line manager approves actual hours worked on the system via workflow to approve the payment.

 The following factors should be taken into consideration when obtaining written authority:

-- ensure that all the steps have been considered to prevent overtime, for example, redistribution of duties amongst available employees, reallocation of employees, temporary utilisation of employees in other divisions, - b) determine whether the number of overtime hours, number of staff members and their respective levels are justified to achieve the stated goal, - c) level of expertise required is relevant to the work required, - d) when the performance of overtime is aimed at the completion of work that has fallen in arrears, the circumstances should be investigated, and corrective steps should be implemented to prevent the re-occurrence, and - e) fair and acceptable limits on the extent of overtime. - 6.1.2 Overtime must not be approved if an employee performs overtime during a period of leave.
-Under exceptional circumstances, where an employee has been recalled
+- ensure that all the steps have been considered to prevent overtime, for example, redistribution of duties amongst available employees, reallocation of employees, temporary utilisation of employees in other divisions, - b) determine whether the number of overtime hours, number of staff members and their respective levels are justified to achieve the stated goal, - c) level of expertise required is relevant to the work required, - d) when the performance of overtime is aimed at the completion of work that has fallen in arrears, the circumstances should be investigated, and corrective steps should be implemented to prevent the re-occurrence, and

-- from leave, such leave must be cancelled.
+- e) fair and acceptable limits on the extent of overtime. - 6.1.2 Overtime must not be approved if an employee performs overtime during a period of leave.
+Under exceptional circumstances, where an employee has been recalled from leave, such leave must be cancelled.
 No overtime will be paid to such an employee. - 6.1.3 An employer may not require or permit an employee to work overtime except in accordance with agreement and more than ten (10) hours in a week.
 An agreement in terms of the above may not require or permit an employee to work more than twelve (12) hours on any day.
 A collective agreement may increase the maximum permitted overtime to fifteen (15) hours a week.
 A collective agreement in terms of the above may not apply for more than two (2) months in any period of twelve (12) months. - 6.1.4 Employers may not compel employees to perform non-contractual voluntary overtime work.
 Employees are not obliged to work overtime for periods in excess of what is prescribed by the BCEA or a collective agreement. - 6.1.5 Although overtime is voluntary, the employer has a right to require employees to work overtime in terms of the contract of employment or collective agreement.
 Refusal by an employee to perform contractual overtime may constitute misconduct. - 6.1.6 Employees are obliged to work overtime during emergencies where it is proven that such an emergency is genuine - 6.1.7 The ordinary hours of work and overtime of an employee may be averaged over a period of up to four (4) months in terms of a collective agreement.
 Such an agreement may permit that employees work an average of five (5) hours per week overtime for an agreed period.
 The collective agreement in terms of the above lapses after twelve (12) months.